OXY2DEV/intro.nvim/DOC.md

 >[!TIP]
 > The **order** in the `opts` list **matters**.
 Due to how presets work some presets may override settings set by other presets.
 > As such, it is recommended to use `component` presets first followed vy the `color` presets and then the `animation` presets.

+- merge `boolean or nil`

+  Used in case you want to merge your own configuration table with a `presets` configuration table.
+By default, it is set to `false`.

 - showStatusline `boolean or nil`